Pat Buchanan 2000 presidential campaign: Departure from the Republican Party

-On October 25, 1999, Buchanan announced at a Falls Church, Virginia, news conference attended by approximately 350 supporters that he was formally departing the Republican Party in favor of the Reform Party, and that he would continue seeking the presidency under the latter party; he contended that the Democratic and Republican Parties "have become nothing but two wings of the same bird of prey," pointing to what he characterized as their similar positions, such as supporting "soft money" in campaign finance, and international trade agreements.
-In the speech, he also called for America to pursue a less—interventionist foreign policy, responding to accusations that he supported isolationism by saying that "if they mean I intend to isolate America from the bloody territorial and ethnic wars of the new century, I plead guilty."
-Buchanan also acknowledged the need for him to improve his relationship with minority voters, as the Reform Party's base was far more racially diverse than his base of support had been in his two previous presidential runs.
+On October 25, 1999, Buchanan announced at a Falls Church, Virginia, news conference attended by approximately 350 supporters that he was formally departing the Republican Party in favor of the Reform Party, and would continue seeking the presidency under the latter party.
+He contended that the Democratic and Republican Parties "have become nothing but two wings of the same bird of prey," pointing to what he characterized as their similar positions on issues such as international trade and "soft money" in campaign finance.
+In the speech, he also called for America to pursue a less-interventionist foreign policy.
+He addressed accusations that he supported isolationism by saying that "if they mean I intend to isolate America from the bloody territorial and ethnic wars of the new century, I plead guilty."
+Buchanan also acknowledged the need to improve his relationship with minority voters, as the Reform Party's base was far more racially diverse than the supporters of his two previous presidential runs.
 His office began consulting with Lenora Fulani, an African-American socialist and Reform Party official.
-In November of that year, she became an advisor to his campaign, and eventually served as its co-chair.
+In November 1999, she became an advisor to his campaign, eventually serving as its co-chair.

-Republican officials generally expressed satisfaction at Buchanan's break from the GOP; Senator John McCain, who was at the time competing for the Republican presidential nomination, announced that "I do not mourn his departure" and criticized Bush for not being more heavily critical of Buchanan.
-Shortly following Buchanan's departure from the Republican Party and announcement of his Reform Party candidacy, a CNN/USA Today/Gallup poll was released asking voters whether they would vote for Buchanan if he were the Reform Party nominee.
-Two-thirds of respondents said that they would "definitely not" vote for Buchanan, while one-quarter said they "would consider voting for him", and four percent said they would definitely vote for him.
-Among Republican voters, only four percent of respondents named him their first choice, compared to sixty-six percent for the eventual nominee, George W. Bush.
-A Gallup poll shortly after Buchanan's announcement found Buchanan polling at five percent in a general-election matchup with Bush and Gore, with Bush leading by eight points among registered voters.
+Republican officials generally expressed satisfaction at Buchanan's break from the GOP.
+Senator John McCain, at the time competing for the Republican presidential nomination, announced that "I do not mourn his departure" and criticized Bush for not being more critical of Buchanan.
+Shortly following Buchanan's announcement of his Reform candidacy, a CNN/USA Today/Gallup poll asked voters whether they would vote for Buchanan as the Reform nominee.
+Two-thirds of respondents said that they would "definitely not" vote for him, while one-quarter said they "would consider voting for him", and four percent said they would definitely vote for him.
+Among Republican voters, only four percent named him their first choice, compared to sixty-six percent for eventual nominee George W. Bush.
+Another Gallup poll shortly after Buchanan's announcement showed him at five percent in a general-election matchup with Bush and Gore, with Bush leading by eight points among registered voters.

 Book controversy

 In September 1999, the month before Buchanan announced his Reform Party candidacy, he published a book titled A Republic, Not an Empire, via Regnery Publishing.
 The book was regarded by some as a work of campaign literature.
 The work contended that the United States should withdraw from or scale back involvement in international diplomatic and trade bodies, and also contended that the United States' involvement in many military conflicts — including both world wars — was ill-advised.
 This led to accusations of bigotry, including by Reform Party figures.
-During the primary election campaign, Donald Trump would refer to the book's claims when accusing Buchanan of intolerance.
+During the primary election campaign, Donald Trump would refer to the book when accusing Buchanan of intolerance.